U District Station

 - Frequent truck traffic on area roads and on the project site delivering materials and hauling materials offsite.
 Expect an average of four trucks per hour during excavation (daytime hours).

-- Noise and low-level vibration during drilling of cable tie-backs and soil nails during excavation.
+- Noise during drilling for cable tie-backs and soil nails during excavation.

 - Dust from soil removal and pouring of concrete.